cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 <a id='clone-gitplay'></a>

-#### Clone GitPlay Repository Rrom GitHub and Import as an Eclipse Project
+#### Clone GitPlay Repository From GitHub and Import as an Eclipse Project

 1. In Topaz Workbench, open the Git perspective.